Kong/docs.konghq.com/app/plugins/jwt.md

 valid signature, invalid verified claim (**option**) | no                       | 403

 <div class="alert alert-warning">
-  <strong>Note:</strong> When the JWT is valid and proxied to the API, Route, or Service, Kong makes no modification to the request other than adding headers identifying the Consumer.
+  <strong>Note:</strong> When the JWT is valid and proxied to the upstream service, Kong makes no modification to the request other than adding headers identifying the Consumer.
 The JWT will be forwarded to your upstream service, which can assume its validity.
 It is now the role of your service to base64 decode the JWT claims and make use of them.
 </div>

 ### (**Optional**) Verified claims